Jagmohan Dalmiya enriched the game with money and soul

-Late administrator was the influence behind the ICC's meteoric rise in financial status, writes Ian Chappell
+Late administrator was the influence behind the International Cricket Council's (ICC) meteoric rise in financial status, writes former cricketer Ian Chappell

 Sydney: I first got to know Jagmohan 'Jaggu' Dalmiya in 1996 during the ceremonies leading up to the World Cup.
 I was attending as a former World Cup captain and at the conclusion of a function at the Salt Lake stadium they'd arranged a motorcade to downtown Kolkata.